christinerosquist/sentry-katacoda/sentry-tutorial/step2.md

 </pre>

-Then press the esc-button and write `:wq` to save the file and exit.
-If you now write `cat App.js` you can see the changes made to the file.

-If you now run `npm start`{{execute}}, the application will run.
-Press the tab *Sample Application* beside the Terminal to open the program.

-If you have finished the steps above, you can continue.
+After you have added the code, you can continue.